 - Rehabilitation: Know your recipe and follow it.
 Is the ability to follow a planned protocol a bad thing?
 No. We need protocols for our patients, and we need to follow them.
 Protocols allow us to work within the healing timelines of tissues, measure outcomes, and pinpoint the techniques that work and those that don’t for any given patient.
 This in turn helps us make clear and distinct changes to a protocol where necessary to enable the attainment of a specific goal.

 - Taste as you go: A good cook is always sampling as they go.
 For us, this means reassessment.
-As we progress through any treatment plan and protocol, we should be ‘tasting’ – finding out how our patients are progressing, measuring responses to a treatment or modality, and considering the final effect of progressions on the end goal.
+As we progress through any treatment plan and protocol, we should be ‘tasting’ – finding out how our patients are progressing, measuring responses to a technique or modality, and considering the final effect of progressions on the end goal.

 - See the red flags: Ever watched cream separate because you added it to the pot too early?
 Seen lumps forming in a white sauce?
 Just like cooks, we need to be able to spot when things are going south and respond appropriately.
 This could mean referring back to your ‘chef’ for an immediate change in protocol, or to the Vet for further diagnostics on a possible secondary condition or complication.
 It may mean simply stopping the current treatment modality because the patient is not responding the way we intended.